Learning to read goes hand in hand with learning to write.

 Small muscle control is vital to writing and building up these muscles starts in infancy.

 Babies can't color yet, but you can still help them work out.
-Take a peek at this post by early literacy librarian Mary.
+Take a peek at this postopens a new window by early literacy librarian Mary.
 When it comes to toddlers, squeeze playdough, play with squirting toys in the bath, use finger paint, scribble with chunky crayons or practice their pincer grasp with small objects.

 Preschoolers can do all of the above, plus cut with scissors and use a variety of writing tools.
 Give them squirt bottles for the bath to wash away soap.